Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 (3) Tim Marshall, Prisoners of Geography (2015) – bestseller and very interesting approach to politics, it uses maps to explain the geopolitical strategies of world powers

-You need to be aware that as years go by, political theories are vastly affected – major world events play a key role in either disproving or advancing them.
-Therefore, up-to-date and recently published books might be most useful for you to understand the political relevance of what is happening around you.
-Keep this in mind when considering whether to buy a book you see on the bookshelves!
+Remember: As years go by, political theories are vastly affected; major world events play a key role in either disproving or advancing them.
+While foundational political texts are still important, up-to-date and recently published books might be most useful for you to understand the political relevance of what is happening around you!

-• Our Politics Summer School: With MU’s Politics experts, all educated at either Oxford or Cambridge, you will engage in the academic study of how states work, why they exist and how they interact with each other.
+Our co-curricular division, Minds Underground offers a Politics Summer School, run by MU’s Politics experts, all educated at either Oxford or Cambridge.
+In these 12 weekly sessions, you will engage in the academic study of how states work, why they exist and how they interact with each other.
 You will interpret political texts, engage with influential scholars and key political debates.
-12 sessions, June-August.
+This is a great way to enhance your knowledge of Politics at university and gives you lots of exciting ideas to include in a Politics personal statement.

 • No-platforming – discuss whether it can be considered a violation of free speech